InfiniteVerma/rrpc/README.md

  - [ ] Horizontal and vertical scaling?

 V8
+ - [x] Example project using the rpc crate

+V9
+ - [ ] Proper error handling
+ - [ ] Refactor.
+Try to understand more about designing code in rust.

+V10
  - [ ] Parse a language instead of simply structs and enums?

-V9
+V11
  - [ ] Do computation in parts and then aggregate?

-V10
- - [ ] Example project using the rpc crate

 #### Design